HRC-123/Checkyourtyping/README.md

 # Checkyourtyping
-# You can access the website at
+You can access the website at [Test your Typing](testtyper.netlify.app)
-[testtyper.netlify.app]